OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSwitchMaterial.md

   - random walk = 2

-  <p>If the two materials disagree on the type of bssrdf, this type will be used instead.<\p>
+  <p>If the two materials disagree on the type of bssrdf, this type will be used instead.</p>

   <h3>sss_trace_set</h3>